Naked cuticle 1

-Naked cuticle 1 (NKD1) is a human gene that encodes the protein Nkd1, a member of the Naked cuticle (Nkd) family of proteins that regulate the Wnt signaling pathway.
+Naked cuticle homolog 1 (Naked-1) is a protein which in humans is encoded by the gene NKD1.
+Naked-1 is a member of the Naked cuticle (Nkd) family of proteins that regulate the Wnt signaling pathway.
+Nkd1 binds to the Dishevelled (Dvl) family of proteins (DVL1, DVL2, DVL3).

+Species distribution

 Insects typically have a single Nkd gene, whereas there are two Nkd genes, Nkd1 and Nkd2, in most vertebrates studied to date (zebrafish appear to have additional homologous genes such as Nkd3).

-Nkd1 binds to the Dishevelled (Dvl) family of proteins (DVL1, DVL2, DVL3).
+Clinical significance

 Specific truncating NKD1 mutations identified in DNA mismatch repair deficient colon cancer that disrupt Nkd1/Dvl binding implicate these mutations as a cause of increased Wnt signaling in a subset of human colon cancers, the majority of which have increased Wnt signaling due to mutations the adenomatous polyposis coli (APC), AXIN2, or rarely the beta-catenin genes.